 - Truck Driver’s Insurance – The driver could be a one-person operation and carry his or her own commercial truck accident coverage.

 - Trucking Company’s Insurance — The driver may work for a small, local company or a giant national corporation.
-These businesses may have their own corporate lawyers ready to pick your case apart, but your personal injury lawyer will fight right back with evidence and testimony.
+These businesses may have their own corporate lawyers ready to pick your case apart, but your California big rig accident lawyer will fight right back with evidence and testimony.
 The record of the driver responsible can be called into question.
 Previous traffic violations may indicate that a company should never have hired the unsafe driver in the first place.
 These mistakes can force a company to accept liability for your injuries.

 - The Farm or Agricultural Company’s Insurance – California is home to many farms and agricultural companies.
 Their trucks, tractors, and equipment can end up on highways and backroads.
 Their drivers can become distracted and place you at risk of a collision with machinery made up of sharp corners and blades.
 Local farm owners and corporate owners can be called upon to provide assistance.